steveklabnik/jujutsu-tutorial/src/sharing-code/remotes.md

 push = "myfork"
 ```

-This can either go in the repo-specific `.jj/repo/config.toml` or the global
-config if you expect most of your repos to have the same remotes.
+Use `--repo` to set this for one repository, or `--user` if you expect most of
+your repositories to have the same remotes. `jj config path --repo` will tell
+you where the repository's own config file lives.

+There's more to say about two remotes, and we'll say it in the chapter on
+working with a fork.